I’m in a room full of people, yet I feel alone.

 Ghosts from childhood days constantly haunt me.
 Those dark days with merciless bullying and beating.
 The reason?
 Being overweight.
 For this, I put up with constant teasing and abuse.
 Other kids around me just watched on.
 I, alone, was powerless to stop this evil.
 Those days broke me.

 This emptiness took over me and pushed others out of my life.
 I felt like others were criticising me all the time, and even my loved ones didn’t want me.
 I had nowhere to run, yet there was no clear enemy to fight against.
-I felt alone.
+I felt alone

 Over time, I realised that other than my own family, no one acknowledges my struggle.
 In our society, it is shameful to discuss this state I’m in.
 You are likely to receive a remark such as “jangan malukan keluarga” (don’t be a disgrace to your family).

 Yet, I refused to give up.
 I continue to fight.
-I could feel deep inside that one day, I will be able to walk amongst people again.
+I could feel deep inside that one day, I would be able to walk amongst people again.
 I strive to make the best out of each day by extending my hand to those in need.
 I want them to know that someone cares, and they are not alone.

 One day, I hope to see a Malaysia where someone’s opinion doesn’t outweigh the value of another person’s life.